netscaler/netscaler-k8s-ingress-controller/canary/README.md

     !!! note "Note"
         For more information on creating a TLS certificate for Ingress, see [TLS certificates in Citrix Ingress Controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/certificate-management/tls-certificate-handling/).

-1. Once Spinnaker is exposed using Citrix ADC, access Spinnaker and perform the steps in [Create a Spinnaker pipeline and configure automated canary deployment](#Create-a-Spinnaker-pipeline-and-configure-automated-canary-deployment) if the steps are not already done.
+1. Once Spinnaker is exposed using Netscaler, access Spinnaker and perform the steps in [Create a Spinnaker pipeline and configure automated canary deployment](#Create-a-Spinnaker-pipeline-and-configure-automated-canary-deployment) if the steps are not already done.

 1. Deploy the production version of the application using the [production.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/production.yaml) file.